 Polar bears that can’t be deterred from entering town or cause too much trouble spend time in the slammer.
 We know that the program works incredibly well in Churchill, but what happens when conservation officers release those bears?
 Do they go on to cause problems in Nunavut, farther north?
 This is a niche for research.

-In 2017, in collaboration with the Manitoba Government, we started deploying ear tag satellite-linked radios on polar bears prior to their release from the holding facility by the Polar Bear Alert Program.
+In 2017, in collaboration with the Manitoba Government, with funding from Polar Bears International and other partners, we started deploying ear tag satellite-linked radios on polar bears prior to their release from the holding facility by the Polar Bear Alert Program.
 The ear tags send us one location per day for up to six months, allowing us to follow the path of the newly released “offenders.”
 Many of these problem bears are shepherded north in a net under a helicopter in the hope that they’ll continue their northward migration and not return to Churchill to cause trouble.
 The bears aren’t flown a long distance, but until we started tracking them, we had little insight on what they did.
 Do the relocated bears just get a boost on causing trouble farther north?
 Do they chill and wait for the ice to return?

 We’re just starting to analyze our data, but a preliminary look suggests that most of the problem bears move directly onto the sea ice and only a few head into communities farther north or back to Churchill.
 We’ll have more answers before long and hope to provide concrete recommendations on which bears may get into trouble farther north.